joshuagryphon/plastid/docs/source/examples/using_masks.rst

  .. note::

     For mammalian genomes, |crossmap| can take several days to run, especially if mismatches are allowed.
+We intend to host precomputed versions of these for a handful of commonly-used genomes to save time.

 -------------------------------------------------------------------------------